 Learn about working at the Department.

-One way DHS is expanding these contracting opportunities is through use of the Program Management, Administrative, Clerical, and Technical Service (PACTS).
-Drawing on the services of 27 SDVOSBs, the PACTS program streamlines the procurement process and allows prescreened and preapproved SDVOSB companies to support the Department.
+One way DHS is expanding these contracting opportunities is through use of the Program Management, Administrative, Clerical, and Technical Service (PACTS) contract solution.
+Drawing on the services of multiple SDVOSBs, the PACTS program streamlines the procurement process and allows prescreened and preapproved SDVOSB companies to support the Department.
 The Office of the Chief Procurement Officer and the Office of Small Disadvantaged Business Utilization work to ensure that Department procurement opportunities are accessible to veteran and service-disabled veteran business owners.

 Learn about contracting opportunities for veterans.

 Given the vital role veterans play in advancing the Department of Homeland Security’s mission, the Department works every day to cultivate a stronger relationship with the veteran community.